What Does Title Mean In Real Estate?

 - Community property: This is a type of property owned by a married couple.
 If you bought a home during your marriage, that’s typically considered community property unless otherwise noted.
 Either spouse can get rid of their portion of the property.

-With the responsibility of owning a title comes the possibility of running into title defects.
+With the responsibility of owning a home title comes the possibility of running into title defects.
 A defective title is one that has judgments or liens against it.
 A defect can stop a title transfer, meaning a home sale won’t go through.
+Here are some common title problems:

 - Liens: A lien is a legal right against a property or piece of property.
 If you aren’t up to date on your mortgage or property taxes, you could have a lien out on your property.

-- Encroachments: An encroachment refers to a neighbor building something on your property or hangs over onto your property.
+- Encroachments: An encroachment refers to a neighbor building something on your property, or something that hangs over onto your property.
 There are minor encroachments, like a neighbor’s fence.
 A major encroachment could be a portion of a home or an extension that goes over onto your property.
 A structural encroachment is when someone builds something on property they don’t own.

 How To Protect Your Title